 Sun Bucket Hats for Sun Protection

 Style: The perfect combination of style and substance, sun bucket hats are back and here to stay.
 Long gone are the days when bucket hats were reserved for fishing and outdoorsmen.
-Thanks in part to the rise of athleisure, sun bucket hats are now just as appropriate on the street as they are on the boat.
+Thanks in part to the rise of athleisure, sun bucket hats are as appropriate on the street as on a boat.
 Plus, practical features like adjustable neck straps keep your sun bucket hats where they belong!

 Convenience: Bucket hats are the most convenient of all sun protection hats.
-Not only are they lightweight, but they are also easily packable without any concerns of damaging a stiff visor (like on a baseball hat) or of taking up too much space (like with a straw hat).
+Not only are they lightweight, but they are also easily packable without any concerns of damaging a stiff visor (like on a baseball hat).
+Plus, they won’t take up too much space (like with a straw hat).
 Plus, they’re usually machine-washable, and a built-in chin strap conveniently allows hanging your bucket hat around your neck.

 Comfort: With a lightweight, breathable fabric and a soft, shapeable brim, sun bucket hats offer incredible comfort for a variety of weather conditions and a range of activities.
 Plus, an adjustable drawcord allows you to loosen or tighten the circumference for a comfortable, snug fit around your head.